dinastyoffreedom/Newdinastycoin/ANONYMITY_NETWORKS.md

 connections enabled.

-Anonymity networks can also be used with `dinastycoin-wallet-cli` and `dinastycoin-wallet-rpc` - the wallets will connect to a daemon through a proxy.
+Anonymity networks can also be used with `dinastycoin-wallet-cli` and `dinasty-wallet-rpc` - the wallets will connect to a daemon through a proxy.
 The daemon must provide a hidden service for the RPC itself, which is separate from the hidden service for P2P connections.